 Step 4.
 Lastly, set up a Mailchimp automation campaign you’d like the relevant people to receive, where you set “people join or imported to your list” as the trigger.

-6. Build call lists by filtering out people who clicked or opened a particular email, or visited your site,
+7. Build call lists by filtering out people who clicked or opened a particular email, or visited your site

 Smart salespeople find ways to qualify leads even before having a conversation, and prospects clicking on marketing emails or visiting your site is a great proxy.

 If you’ve configured Outfunnel to record email opens/ clicks or website visits as Custom activity in Pipedrive, you can later use Activity filters to build a call list.
-Simply navigate to the Activities tab, define the date range and choose either “Newsletter Opened”, “Newsletter Clicked” or “Website visit” as the activity to be filtered.
+Simply navigate to the Activities tab in Pipedrive, define the date range and choose either “Newsletter Opened”, “Newsletter Clicked” or “Website visit” as the activity to be filtered.

 The solution?
 Automate relationship nurturing with people who didn’t say “yes” right away.